JasonSFuller/vagrant/README.md

   common), this will auto-install the VBoxGuestAdditions during the provisioning process, which helps with all manner of things (better folder sync support, graphics compatibility, convenient console GUI fixes, _etc_).
+  * NOTE:  Use this plugin with care.
+It can cause builds to be slower and can sometimes cause issues.

 Install these with: